ursatile/css4eng/02-02-selectors-pseudo-classes-and-pseudo-elements.md

 ## State Selectors

 Web pages are interactive.
 Users click on links, fill out forms --- even just moving the mouse around the screen can be a form of interaction.

+Now, in theory, this is all nice & simple.
+Everything's a `:link` until something happens.
+When you hover over it, it gets the `:hover` pseudo-class,

 {% example state-selectors.html %}

-Let's start with the easy one: `:active`